Jamesscn/music-tools/CONTRIBUTING.md

 Contributions are allowed however they should adhere to the guidelines stated below.

+## Commits

+Commit messages must follow the Conventional Commits specification (see <https://www.conventionalcommits.org/en/v1.0.0/>).

+## Thread safety

+Given that this library can be sometimes used in contexts requiring multiple threads (for example in a background thread of a game), it is important to prefer the usage of thread safe types.
+For example, OnceLock should be preferred over OnceCell and Mutex should be preferred over RefCell.

 ## Linting and format

 Any code must be formatted with the rustfmt configuration included in this repository.
 All clippy lints must also pass, and exceptions should be avoided if possible.